ReSwift/ReactiveReSwift/Docs/Reactive/ReactiveSwift.md

 extension AnyDisposable: SubscriptionReferenceType {}
 ```

-This code conforms ReactiveSwift's types to the protocols used in ReSwiftRx.
+This code conforms ReactiveSwift's types to the protocols used in ReactiveReSwift.

 To create a `mainStore` with ReactiveSwift you'll need to use a MutableProperty as observable.